puppetlabs/bolt/pre-docs/applying_manifest_blocks.md

 Create a manifest that sets up a web server with nginx, and run it as a plan.

-1. Go to the modules directory in the Bolt default Boltdir: `~/.puppetlabs/bolt/modules`
+1. Go to the `site-modules` directory in the default Bolt project directory: `~/.puppetlabs/bolt/site-modules`
 2. Create a module named profiles.
     -   If you use the Puppet Development Kit: `pdk new module profiles`
-    -   Otherwise create `~/.puppetlabs/bolt/modules/profiles`
+    -   Otherwise create `~/.puppetlabs/bolt/site-modules/profiles`
 3. Add a `plans` directory to the profiles module.
 4. In the plans directory, create a manifest file called nginx\_install.pp and add the following code:

     ```
     plan profiles::nginx_install(
          TargetSpec $nodes,
          String $site_content = 'hello!',
        ) {

          # Install the puppet-agent package if Puppet is not detected.
          # Copy over custom facts from the Bolt modulepath.
          # Run the `facter` command line tool to gather node information.
          $nodes.apply_prep

          # Compile the manifest block into a catalog
          apply($nodes) {
            if($facts['os']['family'] == 'redhat') {